sunilsankar/kubespray-offline/README.md

 `systemctl restart docker && systemctl enable docker`

-> Please follow 7,8,9,10,11 steps in all the worker nodes
+> Please follow 7,8,9,10,11 steps in all the kubernetes nodes

 12. Now in master node , need to install the necessary pip modules